kiwix/kiwix-js-pwa/README.md

 note that **by design** any PWA will periodically check the PWA server (in this case, https://pwa.kiwix.org/), if it is available, to check for an updated Service Worker.

-Electron versions of the app may access GitHub on each start of the app to check for an update.
+Versions of the app that are not installed via a Store or that are not PWAs, will offer to check for updates on startup, but this functionality is optional and can be kept off.
+Some Electron apps will also optionally self-update, if you allow them to check for updates.
 This applies to the installer (setup) version for Windows, and to the AppImage version for Linux.
-Other versions for Electron or NWJS do not auto-upaate (and do not access the server).
+The Store version and the PWA also self-update, but this is not controllable within the app.

-By default, this application will remember your last-visited page between sessions using local stoarage or a cookie that is accessible only by this app on this device.
+By default, this application will remember your last-visited page between sessions using local stoarage or a cookie that is accessible only on this device.
 If you are accessing sensitive information that you do not wish to be displayed next time you open this app, we recommend that you turn this option off in the Configuration options.

-This application only reads the archive files that you explicitly select on your device and files included in its own package: it is not capable of reading any other files.
-It will only access the Kiwix download server if you specifically request it to access the download library for ZIM archives on the Configuration page.
+This application only reads the archive files that you explicitly select on your device and files included in its own
+package: it is not capable of reading any other files.
+It will only access the Kiwix archive download server if you specifically request it to access the download library for ZIM archives on the Configuration page.
 If you run the app as a PWA, it will cache its own code from the secure PWA server and then can be used offline.
 Some ZIM archives contain active content (scripts) which may, in rare circumstances, attempt to contact external servers for incidental files such as fonts.
-These scripts will only run if you enable Service Worker mode in Configuration.
+We block these with a Content Security Policy injected into articles, but in some cases, if the article already has a CSP, ours may be overwritten.
+Note that scripts only run if you enable Service Worker mode in Configuration.

 **If you believe your Internet access is insecure, or is being observed or censored, we recommend that you completely shut down your Internet access (Data or WiFi) before using the application.**

-Additionally, if you obtained this app from a Vendor Store (including extensions), then the Store operator may track your usage of the app (e.g. download, install, uninstall, date and number of sessions) for the purpose of providing anonymous, aggregate usage statistics to developers.
+Additionally, if you obtained this app from a Vendor Store (including extensions), then the Store operator may track your usage of the app (e.g. download, install, uninstall, date and number/duration of sessions) for the purpose of providing anonymous, aggregate usage statistics to developers.
 If this concerns you, you should check the relevant Store Privacy Policy for further information.

 **Builds of this app are available that do not use a Store or an online Service Worker.** Please see:

 * [Releases](https://github.com/kiwix/kiwix-js-windows/releases/)
 * [NWJS version](https://kiwix.github.io/kiwix-js-windows/kiwix-js-nwjs.html) - this version is completely standalone
-  and will never self-update or access servers unless you allow it to.
+  and will never access servers unless you allow it to.